We are in some fun and wild waters here; I love the journey I have gotten to experience over my career. It is truly B-A-N-A-N-A-S.

 This area starts out relatively simple by breaking the experiences into key companies but then ends up winding and weaving unique areas of self discovery, empathetic design, and really neato products out in the world.
 It will get a little Jeremy Bearimy from here on out.

 Let's start with my time spent reinventing the future of transportation at Virgin Hyperloop One, we can then go a little back in time to when I was creating new experiences for Jaguar Land Rover.
 Next up we can check in on my time at The DiSTI Corporation where I got my start in the corporate world by literally traveling the world.
-Then we'll round it out with my Bunker Buddies Podcast.

 If you are looking for my input and view on a current project let's connect.